 The electronics industry is characterized by a number of key customers.
-Specifically, 25% of our sales from continuing operations were to five customers in Fiscal 2019, 26% in Fiscal 2018, and 28% in Fiscal 2017.
+Specifically, 24% of our sales from continuing operations were to five customers in Fiscal 2020, 25% in Fiscal 2019, and 26% in Fiscal 2018.
 The loss of one or more of these customers could have a material adverse impact on our business.

-We plan to continue to expand the international marketing and distribution of our products, which will subject us to risks associated with international operations, including exposure to foreign currency fluctuations.
+The international marketing and distribution of our products subjects us to risks associated with international operations, including exposure to foreign currency fluctuations.

 As part of our business strategy, we intend to continue to increase our sales, including our international sales, although we cannot assure you that we will be able to do so.
-Approximately 12% of our net sales from continuing operations currently originate in markets outside the U.S. While geographic diversity helps to reduce the Company's exposure to risk in any one country or part of the world, it also means that we are subject to the full range of risks associated with significant international operations, including, but not limited to:
+Approximately 18% of our net sales from continuing operations currently originate in markets outside the U.S. While geographic diversity helps to reduce the Company's exposure to risk in any one country or part of the world, it also means that we are subject to the full range of risks associated with international operations, including, but not limited to:

-- changes in exchange rates for foreign countries, which may reduce the U.S. dollar value of revenues, profits and cash flows we receive from non-U.S. markets or increase our supply costs, as measured in U.S. dollars, in those markets; - exchange controls and other limits on our ability to import raw materials or finished product or to repatriate earnings from overseas; - · political and economic instability, social or labor unrest or changing macroeconomic conditions in our markets; - · foreign ownership restrictions and the potential for nationalization or expropriation of property or other resources; and - other foreign or domestic legal and regulatory requirements, including those resulting in potentially adverse tax consequences or other imposition of onerous trade restrictions, price controls or other government controls.
+- changes in exchange rates for foreign countries, which may reduce the U.S. dollar value of revenues, profits and cash flows we receive from non-U.S. markets or increase our supply costs, as measured in U.S. dollars, in those markets; - · exchange controls and other limits on our ability to import raw materials or finished product or to repatriate earnings from overseas; - · political and economic instability, social or labor unrest or changing macroeconomic conditions in our markets; - · foreign ownership restrictions and the potential for nationalization or expropriation of property or other resources; and - other foreign or domestic legal and regulatory requirements, including those resulting in potentially adverse tax consequences or other imposition of onerous trade restrictions, price controls or other government controls.